xitu/gold-miner/article/2020/function-in-javascript-has-much-more-secrets-than-you-think.md

 # Function in JavaScript Has Much More Secrets Than You Think

-## Function in JavaScript Has More Secrets Than You Think

-#### Things that advanced JavaScript programmers must know.

 ![Photo by [Luca Bravo](https://unsplash.com/@lucabravo?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/12000/0*9flb0rn0PvVk8f88)

 Functions are a familiar syntax to every programmer.
 In JavaScript, functions have a very high status and are often referred to as first-class citizens.
 But are you really good at using functions?